bsao/apartment/README.md

 # 2 zimmers apartment in Mitte, Berlin.

-From January 2nd to April 2nd, my apartment in the heart of Berlin will be available for subletting in a stunning city building with high-end furnished apartments.
+From February 1st to April 2nd, my apartment in the heart of Berlin will be available for subletting in a stunning city building with high-end furnished apartments.

 It has a generous living/dining area with a loft feel, access to the balcony, and a projector of 300 inches so that you can enjoy a good movie or listen to excellent music.
 One bedroom with a second desk and access to the second terrace.